Kintyre/ksconf/docs/source/dyn/cli.rst

                             a dynamic default directory that's created and managed by the 'combine' mode.
       --exclude EXCLUDE, -e EXCLUDE
                             Add a file pattern to exclude.
-Splunk's psudo-glob patterns are supported here. '*' for any non-directory match, '...' for ANY (including directories), and '?' for a single character.
+Splunk's pseudo-glob patterns are supported here. '*' for any non-directory match, '...' for ANY (including directories), and '?' for a single character.